bio-chris/BioSegNet/README.md

 * Select the project directory in which a trained model file has been generated
 * Select the folder in which previously unseen 8-bit images are located in to test model prediction
 	* If the folder contains only images files you may select "One folder" but in case it contains subfolders in which the images are located, then select "Multiple folders" to generate segmentations for all subfolders
+* Enter minimum object size (in pixels) to exclude noise from the final segmentation
+* Select to train on GPU or CPU (only on GPU version)
+* Post-segmentation filtering: shows each generated segmentation automatically to allow User to choose which masks to save and which to discard